hearvox/sound-shares/readme.md

 1. Upload the `sound-shares` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Setting: Postscript options screen.
+3. Go to the Setting: Sound Shares options screen.

+## Screenshots ##

+1. Settings screen for user roles, post types, and categories/
+2. Sound Shares meta box in the Edit Post screen.
+3. Facebook post with audio play button.
+4. Facebook post playing embedded audio.
+5. Twitter post with audio play button.
+6. Twitter post playing embedded audio.

 ## Frequently Asked Questions ##